yunfeixie233/TextArena/README.md

 - Make RushHour board generation algorithmic
 - extend 2048 to arbitrary board sizes (should be very straight forward)
 - extend Fifteenpuzzel to arbitrary sizes
+- Add a nice end-of-game screen to the SimpleRenderWrapper visualizations